Customize Consent Preferences

 Note: The Offshore tax exemption is valid for maximum five years for the offshore profits only.

-Offshore income of a company is not taxable in Hong Kong?
+Is offshore income taxable for companies in Hong Kong?

 Profits Tax Return Information